Today, legal harvesting continues on a limited basis for Indigenous peoples.

 - Canada's Baffin Bay population, for example, is considered to be at risk.
 According to a report from the IUCN Polar Bear Specialist Group, recent combined harvest levels from Canada and Greenland, together with significant changes in sea ice habitat, has likely accelerated a decline in that sub-population.
 In response to this concern, new population research is currently underway.

 - In the U.S., only coastal dwelling Alaskan Natives can hunt polar bears.
 The U.S. populations are shared with Russia and harvest levels are carefully monitored.

 - In Russia, polar bears harvest was made illegal for all people in 1956, ending decades of commercial trade.
 Despite this ban, Russian indigenous peoples, notably in Chukotka, continued their traditional harvest in secret and at low levels until the fall of the Soviet Union.
 In the aftermath of that political event, with both food and fund scarcity, harvest of all available wild species peaked dramatically as communities struggled to survive.
 Since that time, there is good evidence that harvest has once again returned to relatively low levels, remains illegal, and is still conducted in secret.

 - In addition, the U.S. and Russia signed a Bilateral Agreement on the management of the shared Chukchi polar bear population (ratified in 2000 with implementation beginning in 2007), following over a decade of negotiations.
 Under this agreement, the parties agreed to a first-ever shared quota system.
-Russia has currently deferred activating a legal harvest while the U.S. is set to begin implementation of their quota system in 2016.
+Russia has currently deferred activating a legal harvest while the U.S. is to implement of their quota system in 2016.